 Check the up to date fee schedule here (the fees are the same at all UK centres)

-Wait for your visa to arrive/be ready for collection and congratulate yourself on saving ££s by taking the DIY option.
+Wait for your visa for China to arrive/be ready for collection and congratulate yourself on saving ££s by taking the DIY option.

 Pro Tip: If you go to the London Centre to arrange your visa, there’s a lovely pub directly across the road with excellent food and friendly staff.
 You may find you need a little refreshment if you’ve had a long wait for your visa.
 On the flip side, you are now going to China!